-Given my work with colleges and universities over the past twenty years, I am often asked by college parents about for advice on many diverse topics.
-Most recently parents I speak with are particularly concerned about the cost of college and campus safety.
+Given my work with colleges and universities over the past twenty years, I am often asked by college parents for advice on many diverse topics.
+Most recently, parents I speak with are particularly concerned about the cost of college and campus safety.

 2) Does your campus provide 100% refunds?
-If your student is forced to withdraw from school due to an unexpected medical reason, it is unlikely that your school will provide 100% refund.
-It is more likely that you will lose thousands of dollars in non-refunded tuition and fees.
-Note tuition insurance from GradGuard refunds your tuition when your school may not.
-Starting at $29.00 for $2,500 of coverage (Typical costs are around $135 for $10,000 of coverage) it is a practical way to help your student to return to school and overcome the financial loss that might otherwise result from your student’s medical withdrawal from college.
+If your student is forced to withdraw from school due to an unexpected medical reason, it is unlikely that your school will provide a 100% refund.
+It is more likely that you will lose thousands of dollars in non-refundable tuition and fees.
+Note that tuition insurance from GradGuard refunds your tuition and fees when your school may not.
+Starting at $33.75 for $2,500 of coverage (Typical costs are around $135 for $10,000 of coverage) it is a practical way to help your student to return to school and overcome the financial loss that might otherwise result from your student’s medical withdrawal from college.
 Be sure to know your school’s refund policy and remember that tuition insurance must be purchased prior to the start of classes.

 It is true that some families may be able to replace stolen property or pay for an extra semester of college if their student is forced to withdraw for medical reasons, but if they can’t then I recommend that they seriously consider both tuition and renters insurance from GradGuard.

 Bill Suneson and our team at GradGuard are focused on our mission to help protect the investment college families make in a college education.
 Over the years we have developed some keen insights into the risks facing college students.

 We have worked on many products to help colleges protect their students from risks that may disrupt their education.
 College is a great investment, but it is worth remembering that only 53% of college students who started college in 2003 graduated within 6 years.
 Name another large investment/purchase that has such an uncertain outcome.

 Bottom line, don’t be surprised if some unexpected event delays your student’s graduation and be prepared in case it does.